PlaidCloud/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 If a [HorizontalPodAutoscaler](/docs/tasks/run-application/horizontal-pod-autoscale/)
 (or any similar API for horizontal scaling) is managing scaling for a Statefulset, don't set `.spec.replicas`.
-Instead, allow the Kubernetes
+Instead, allow the PlaidCloud
 {{<glossary_tooltip text="control plane" term_id="control-plane" >}} to manage
 the `.spec.replicas` field automatically.